sdraken/vulkan-tutorial/notes.md

 For this tutorial swap chain support is sufficient if there is at least one supported image format and one supported presentation mode given our window surface.

 Support is now sufficient for creating a swap chain.
 Since we only required the bare minimum support, there might still be many different modes of varying optimality.
-So when creating our swapchain we pick our preferred settings out of what is available.
+So when creating our swapchain we pick our preferred settings out of what is available (something to revisit is how to handle swap chain images that will be used across multiple queue families).
 After the swap chain has been created we need new **VkImage** handles to the images in the swap chain

 ### Image views
 The **VkImage** object holds the data for the image but it doesn't contain a lot of information on how to read it.
 To use any **VkImage** in a render pipeline we have to create a **VkImageView** object.
 The **VkImageView** describes how to access the image and which part of the image to access.
 So to enable us to use the images in our swap chain, we need to create a **VkImageView** for every one of those images.